 The Federal Controlled Substances Act, regulations promulgated by the Drug Enforcement Administration, and judicial interpretations of controversies in this area.

+Previously Commercial Applications of Pharmacoeconomic Principles.
 The purpose of this course is to introduce students to the fundamental methods of pharmacoeconomic analysis.
-The class will focus on the theory, methods, and application of technology assessment in health care.
-Applications will be drawn from a variety of health care settings.
+The class will focus on the theory, methods and application of technology assessment in health care.

-This course will explore the methodologies through which patient safety data are collected and evaluated.
-The use of existing databases on patient safety will be examined.
+This course will explore the methodologies through which patient safety and quality improvement studies are designed and executed.

 This course will introduce students to basic epidemiology principles with a particular focus on how they are applied to pharmaceuticals.